one-zero-eight/search/README.md

 ## About

-This is the API for search service in InNoHassle ecosystem.
+This is an API for the search service in the InNoHassle ecosystem.
+The search should be carried out on services relevant to Innopolis University students ([moodle](https://moodle.innopolis.university/), [EduWiki](https://eduwiki.innopolis.university/index.php/AcademicCalendar), [Campus Life](http://campuslife.innopolis.ru/), etc.).
+The search expects to use AI to accept free-form queries from users in addition to just service keywords.

 ### Features